Chapter 1 Resurrections

 “Where’s the boss?” said Yuri curtly.
 “I want to see your boss.”

 “I don’t have a boss,” Jesus answered gently.
-“You can meet my friend though, she’ll be along shortly.”
+“You can meet my friend though.
+She’ll be along shortly.”

 “What do you want with me?”
 Yuri felt increasingly aware of how little he knew.
 If there was one thing he hated, it was not being in control.